curtisnedhansen/ExamplePresentation/README.md

 - `slides.Rmd` code that generates the slides
 - `index.html` this is the output set of slides

-See the slides at URL.
+See the slides at (https://curtisnedhansen.github.io/ExamplePresentation/)[https://curtisnedhansen.github.io/ExamplePresentation/#1]